Scowluga/105-RCACC/README.md

 <br>*** Pages and Features ***</br>
 <i>--- Home ---</i>
 A beautiful slideshow featuring many of 105's pictures, and general information about the app.
 Also includes login, contact form, and rating functionality.
-<i>-- News --</i>
-Keep up to date with a list of synchronized, real time messages from your officers and senior cadets.
-Refreshable through Google Drive database connection.

 <i>-- About 105 -- </i>
 Learn more about the 105 RCACC through 3 individual sections: